 The most evident example of this link was the US accusation in 2017 that López Bello is the front man for Tareck El Aissami and that he has helped a Venezuelan narcotrafficking network embedded within the government, known as the Cartel of the Suns (Cartel de los Soles), to launder their profits.

-The US law enforcement statement points to López as “a key ally for El Aissami”, who launders El Aissami’s drug trafficking profits by purchasing assets and handling trade deals on his behalf.
+The US law enforcement statement points to López as “a key front man for El Aissami”, who launders El Aissami’s drug trafficking profits by purchasing assets and handling trade deals on his behalf.

 Allies and Enemies

-According to investigations, Samark López Bello’s greatest ally is the current Minister of Industry and National Production, Tareck El Aissami.
+According to investigations, Samark López Bello’s greatest ally is the current Oil Minister, Tareck El Aissami.
 This friendship has assured that his corrupt business practices have endured for years.
-His business empire has diversified, to include construction, food, the petroleum sector, and even Christmas tree imports, through companies related directly or indirectly to López Bello.
+His business empire has diversified into construction, food, banking, oil and gas, and even Christmas tree imports, through companies related directly or indirectly to López Bello.

 Still, his criminal activities have been halted by the US justice system.
 By connecting him with narcotrafficking actions, the US government has confiscated his assets, frozen his accounts, and is now trying to track him down.

 The disclosure of the criminal links between López Bello and Tareck El Aissami is an important step in stopping their illegal activities.
-US sanctions have prevented them from doing business with American companies and have stripped them of their assets in the country, limiting their range of action.
-On top of this, the constant surveillance they are now facing curtails continuing their corrupt business practices in much of the world.
+US sanctions have prevented them from doing business with American companies and have stripped them of their assets abroad, limiting their range of action.
+On top of this, the constant surveillance they are now facing curtails continuing their corrupt business practices outside Venezuela.

 The inaction of the Venezuelan state in respect to El Aissami’s and López Bello's proven narcotrafficking activities demonstrate the complexities of this mafia state.